CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/appengine-jobs.md

     ![SO](./media/appengine-jobs/so-add-unapproved-logistic.webp)

-2. This action will trigger our job, and its current status can be monitored under Recent Calls in the AppEngine Administration Panel.
+2. This action will trigger our job, and its current status can be monitored under Recent Calls in the CompuTec AppEngine Administration Panel.

     ![Recent Call](./media/appengine-jobs/recent-calls.webp)